Philippine Math Olympiad

 The Philippine Mathematical Olympiad is a secondary school mathematics competition among secondary school students.
-First held in 1984, the PMO was created as a venue for high school students with interest and talent in mathematics to compete.
+First held in 1984, the PMO was created as a venue for high school students with interest and talent in mathematics to compete in a very hard contest.

 It is the oldest and the most prominent nationwide mathematics competition among secondary school students in the Philippines.
 It is regarded as the first step to representing their country at the International Mathematical Olympiad (IMO).

-Stages

-The PMO has three stages: two regional and one national.
+It has three stages: two regional and one national.

-International Mathematical Olympiad

 The Mathematical Society of the Philippines (MSP) selects a team from the top 20 PMO national finalists to represent the Philippines at the IMO.
 The Philippines first participated in the IMO in 1988.